 thanksgiving

-Thanksgiving can be an overwhelming time for crash survivors as we are distracted by an unexpected life change and the constant worry about our health and finances often hide in the background while we try our best to enjoy family time.
+Thanksgiving can be an overwhelming time for crash survivors as they are distracted by an unexpected life change and the constant worry about their health and finances often hide in the background while they try their best to enjoy family time.
 It can be a real challenge because everyone is talking at the same time, children may be running about and the television could be on full blast while you are trying to recover.

 How To Make For a Good Thanksgiving While You Are Recovering: